+Internal contradictions:

-- Internal contradictions: - Art.
-6: "In medical research involving human subjects, the well-being of the individual research subject must take precedence over all other interests." - Is research possible, as it exposes participants to additional risks? - Placebo?
+Art.
+6: "In medical research involving human subjects, the well-being of the individual research subject must take precedence over all other interests."

+- Is research possible, as it exposes participants to additional risks? - Placebo?
 Research without informed consent?

-Suggestions for the revision 2008 and criticism in literature
+Suggestions for the revision 2008, criticism in literature and suggestions in 2012

-- If all the suggestions will be implemented: - The DoH will become a book! - The workgroup agrees that the size and the character of the DoH should be maintained. - The same amount of suggestions has to be expected in the current revision process. - Therefore: Not all suggestions will be implemented!
+- If all suggestions are implemented: the DoH will become a book! - The workgroup has agreed that the size and the character of the DoH should be maintained. - The same amount of suggestions has to be expected in the further revision process. - Therefore: Not all suggestions will be implemented!

-- 1. New issues
+- 1. New issues:

 - Which issues?

 - Why?

 - New technologies?
 Medial innovations?
 New circumstances (globalization...)?
 New ethical arguments?

 - The length of the DoH!

-- 2. Existing issues in more detail
+- 2. Existing issues in more detail:

 - DoH 2008: 21 general paragraphs and 14 more detailed paragraphs (in particular "informed consent")

 - Which issues in more detail?

 - Length?

-- 3. Changing existing issues
+- 3. Changing existing issues:

 - Which issues need new norms?

 - Why?

 - New technologies?
 Medial innovations?
 New circumstances (globalization...)?
 New ethical arguments?

-- 4. Deleting existing issues
+- 4. Deleting existing issues:

 - Which one?

 - Danger: Can be misunderstood politically!

-- 5. New structure of paragraphs - Some paragraphs repeat or specify what is stated in other paragraphs. - Merging paragraphs?
+- 5. New structure of paragraphs: - Some paragraphs repeat or specify what is stated in other paragraphs. - Merging paragraphs?
 New order?
-New subtitles?
+New subheadings?

-- 6. Wording, editorial changes - should/must
+- 6. Wording, editorial changes: - should/must